 The Daedalus Encounter was always a game that interested me.
-I saw it sitting on the shelves of my local PC World looking very much like a movie complete with the ever-enticing 15 certificate.
+I saw it sitting on the shelves of my local PC World looking very much like a movie complete with the ever-enticing circle of red that is the BBFC 15-certificate.
 Being a snot-nosed 12-year-old and too young for such an 'extreme' game, I instead went for Bullfrog's fantastic Magic Carpet.
 I've since picked up this sci-fi adventure only to find how good a decision I'd actually made.

 Babies are strange creatures; a mini human being completely dependent on their fully-formed kin to live.
 Put them in a video game and developers will either support or subvert that claim.
 Lighthouse: The Dark Being, a Sierra adventure from 1996, takes the former approach and teaches you everything about how not to be a parent.

 In a far off desert planet, a war rages.
 The House of Horus fights the evil empire of Set for supremacy.
 The landscape is dotted with Egyptian-style pyramids and architecture yet technology is drastically advanced compared to our own.
 Sandships fly across the landscape locked in dogfights.
 Is the Stargate movie?
 Nope.
 It's a little known action flight sim called Sandwarriors.